A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Introduction

-An LP algorithm is strongly polynomial, if the number of elementary arithmetic operations is bounded by poly$(n,m)$.
-Furthermore, the algorithm must be in PSPACE, that is, the numbers occurring in the computations must remain polynomially bounded in the input size.\lnote{Added strongly poly def.} The most general strongly polynomial computability results are due to Tardos \cite{Tardos86}, and to Vavasis and Ye \cite{vavasis96}.
+The most general strongly polynomial computability results are due to Tardos~\cite{Tardos86}, and to Vavasis and Ye~\cite{vavasis96}.
 In these results, the running time only depends on the matrix $A$, but not on the right hand side $b$ or on the cost $c$.
-Tardos \cite{Tardos86} assumes that $A$ is integer, and obtains a running time $\text{poly}(n, m, \log \Delta)$, where $\Delta$ is an upper bound on the largest subdeterminant of $A$.
+Tardos~\cite{Tardos86} assumes that $A$ is integer, and obtains a running time $\text{poly}(n, m, \log \Delta)$, where $\Delta$ is an upper bound on the largest subdeterminant of $A$.
 In particular, if all entries in $A$ are integers of size poly$(n,m)$, this algorithm is strongly polynomial.
-These are called {\em ``combinatorial LP's'' } since most network optimization problems can be expressed with small integer constraint matrices.
-Vavasis and Ye \cite{vavasis96} waive the integrality assumption, replacing $\Delta$ with a more general condition number.
+These are called \emph{``combinatorial LPs''} since most network optimization problems can be expressed with small integer constraint matrices.
+Vavasis and Ye~\cite{vavasis96} waive the integrality assumption, replacing $\Delta$ with a more general condition number.

 A different, natural restriction on \eqref{LP} is to impose constraints on the nonzero elements.
-Assume that every column of the constraint matrix $A$ has only two nonzero entries, but these can be arbitrary numbers.
-Let ${\cal M}_2(n,m)\subseteq \R^{n\times m}$ denote the set of all such matrices.
-The results \cite{Tardos86,vavasis96} do not apply for LPs with such constraint matrices.
+Assume that every column of the constraint matrix $A$ has at most two nonzero entries, but these can be arbitrary numbers.
+Let $\mathcal{M}_2(n,m)\subseteq \R^{n\times m}$ denote the set of all such matrices.
+The results~\cite{Tardos86,vavasis96} do not apply for LPs with such constraint matrices.
 It is easy to see that every LP can be equivalently transformed to one with at most three nonzeros per column.

-For the dual feasibility problem, that is, finding a feasible solution to $A^\top y\ge c$ for $A\in {\cal M}_2(m,n)$, Megiddo \cite{megiddo83} gave a strongly polynomial algorithm.
-In fact, the notion of strongly polynomial algorithms was formally defined in the same paper (called ``genuinely polynomial'').
-The primal feasibility problem, that is finding a feasible solution to $Ax=b$, $x\geq0$ for $A\in {\cal M}_2(n,m)$, can be reduced to generalized flow maximization \cite[Section 8]{laci}.
-Hence the algorithm in \cite{laci} as well as our new algorithm, give a strongly polynomial algorithm for primal feasibility.
+For the dual feasibility problem, that is, finding a feasible solution to $A^\top y\ge c$ for $A\in \mathcal{M}_2(n,m)$, Megiddo~\cite{megiddo83} gave a strongly polynomial algorithm. \nnote{changed $(m,n)$ to $(n,m)$.} In fact, the notion of strongly polynomial algorithms was formally defined in the same paper (called ``genuinely polynomial'').
+The primal feasibility problem, that is, finding a feasible solution to $Ax=b$, $x\geq0$ for $A\in \mathcal{M}_2(n,m)$, can be reduced to generalized flow maximization~\cite[Section 8]{laci}.
+Hence, the algorithm by V\'egh~\cite{laci}, as well as our new algorithm, give strongly polynomial algorithms for primal feasibility.